 My job is to protect my babies’ innocence.

-Every day our children are bombarded with sex, violence, vulgar language, and ideas that children shouldn’t even be trying to make sense of, in the span of a twenty second commercial that airs during America’s Funniest Home Videos- what should be a decent family show is ruined by commercialism.
+Every day our children are bombarded with sex, violence, vulgar language, and ideas that children shouldn’t even be trying to make sense of.
+There are sites, which you can check out here, which are suitable for adults but by no means should be visited by children.
+In the span of a twenty second commercial that airs during America’s Funniest Home Videos, what should be a decent family show is ruined by commercialism.

 When my four year old covers her ears because watching the Lion King (or Finding Nemo, or any other “child’s” movie we have tried watching “for fun”) scares her- I turn it off.